catenax-ng/product-agents/remoting/README.md

 # Catena-X Knowledge Agents (Hey Catena!)
 Remoting Agent

+The Remoting Agent will bind typical backend services in a secure manner to the dataspace.

-This is a folder providing the FOSS implementations of a Hey Catena! agent that binds simple remote (REST) services to the dataspace.
+This is a folder providing the FOSS implementations of a Hey Catena!
+Remoting Agent that binds Java classes and simple remote (REST) services to the dataspace.

 ## Architecture